binpash/pash/docs/tooling/packaging.md

   iterate.sh IMAGE FORMAT
 ```

-Run `deploy.sh IMAGE 0.0.1 FORMAT`, then prompt to repeat.
+Runs `deploy.sh IMAGE 0.0.1 FORMAT`, then prompts to repeat.

+## GitHub Actions

+The source code repository defines workflows for GitHub actions.
+The
+workflows for packaging all use `deploy.sh` to build and run PaSh's
+"Hello, World" example.

+**On-Demand Packaging** is the only workflow that can be directly
+used in the GitHub GUI.